-If you arrive at one of Canada's busiest international airports, you can now verify your identity and make an on screen declaration using primary inspection kiosks.
+If you arrive at one of Canada's busiest international airports, you will find Primary Inspection Kiosks where you can verify your identity and make an on-screen declaration.

 Who can use the kiosks?